 Made with pre-cooked pork, day-old rice, fresh vegetables and sweet basil, this egg-topped zucchini and tomato rice is filling, colorful and tasty to the last spoonful.
 It is fried rice cooked Asian-style but the flavors are more Mediterranean than Asian.

-Lunch was a quick and simple affair.
+It’s today’s lunch which was truly a quick and simple affair.
 It had to be.
 I couldn’t be bothered to do anything more complicated than a one-pot rice dish because my mind is on Sam’s exhibit.
 That is today’s priority.
 That is today’s highlight.

 The meat can be grilled, broiled, braised, steamed… so long as it’s cooked.
 The egg is optional but it does make the simple rice dish a lot more exciting.
 So says the egg lover.

-- 1 c. or more of diced cooked meat (chicken, pork, beef or lamb — or even seafood, if that’s your thing)
+- 1 to 2 cups diced cooked meat chicken, pork, beef or lamb — or even seafood, if that’s your thing

-- a generous pinch of dried oregano (or the leaves from one stalk, if using fresh)
+- 1 generous pinch dried oregano or the leaves from one stalk, if using fresh

-- about 12 large sweet basil leaves, roughly chopped
+- 12 large sweet basil leaves roughly chopped

-- 2 eggs, fried sunny side up or poached
+- 3 eggs fried sunny side up or poached

 - Heat the olive oil in a frying pan.
-Add the pork, season with salt and pepper, and sprinkle with paprika.
+Add the meat, season with salt and pepper, and sprinkle with paprika.
 Cook, stirring occasionally, until the meat pieces are lightly browned.